m4xbrg/your-site/src/content/courses/math-discrete-graph-theory.md

 tags: []
 ---

-This course elaborates on finite graph theory by expanding on graphs, paths, cycles, connectivity, and other elementary notions that model relational structures.
+This course expands on Graphs, paths, cycles, connectivity, and elementary graph-theoretic concepts.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.